SmartBear/readyapi4j/modules/cucumber/README.md

 The included [Cucumber StepDefs](modules/stepdefs/src/main/java/io/swagger/assert4j/cucumber/RestStepDefs.java) by default build and execute test recipes using the local execution engine of swagger-assert4j.
-If you would like to execute via [ReadyAPI TestServer](https://smartbear.com/product/ready-api/testserver/overview/) instead you will need to download and install TestServer and configure access to it by specifying the corresponding system properties when running your tests:
+If you would like to execute via [ReadyAPI TestServer](https://smartbear.com/product/ready-api/testserver/overview/) instead you will need to download and install TestServer and specify the following system properties when running your tests:

 - testserver.endpoint=...url to your testserver installation...
 - testserver.user=...the configured user to use...